nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </tr>
 <tr>
 <th>DISPLAY_UNITS</th>
-<td>default is mg/dl, you'll need to change to mmol if that's what you use</td>
+    <td>The default is *mg/dL*, you'll need to change this to *mmol* if you use mmol/L.</td>
 </tr>
 <tr>
 <th>ENABLE</th>
 <td>bridge pump iob cob basal careportal sage cage bage override</br></br>(Enter all of the words above without commas.
 Just add a single space between each word.
 Make sure autocorrect does not add space between careportal.
 Typically, the words basal and careportal will already be there waiting for you.)</td>
 </tr>
 <tr>
 <th>BRIDGE_USER_NAME</th>